Making Interpretable Discoveries from Unstructured Data: A High-Dimensional Multiple Hypothesis Testing Approach: Framework

-\begin{examplecont}{ex:rct} Each text response $Z_i$ is passed through an open-source LLM equipped with pretrained SAE.
-The SAE activations for each token of $Z_i$ at the $l$-th layer of the LLM are max-pooled and then thresholded at zero, yielding a $p\approx 10^5$-dimensional binary vector $Y_i$ for each experimental participant $i$.
+\begin{examplecont}{ex:rct} Each text response $Z_i$ is passed through an open-source LLM equipped with a pretrained SAE.
+The SAE activations for each token of $Z_i$ at the $l$-th layer of the LLM are max-pooled (i.e., the maximum token activation is used as the activation summary for the entire text) and then thresholded at zero, yielding a $p\approx 10^5$-dimensional binary vector $Y_i$ for each experimental participant $i$.
 Each $Y_{ij} \in \{0,1\}$ is a binary indicator of a particular concept being expressed in experimental participant $i$'s text response, e.g., $Y_{i1}$ could indicate whether or not experimental participant $i$'s text response contains phrases indicating uncertainty. \end{examplecont}